floodnet-nyc/flood-sensor/README.md

 # Flood Sense Sensor Library
 This repository contains the source code for the Floodsense sensor which uses ultrasonic sensor technology to detect floods and send the data over LoRa using LoRaWAN protocol.
-[Here](https://github.com/floodsense/sensor_experiments) is another repo containing sensor experiments, analysis and additional support related to this library.
+[Here](https://github.com/floodsense/sensor_experiments) is the experiments repo containing technical documentation, analysis and additional support related to this library.

 **Table of Contents:**